 You must register for VAT if your ‘taxable turnover’ exceeds the VAT registration thresholds.
-This is currently (17/18 limits) – £85,000.
-For historic limits see VAT Registration Limits
+This is currently (20/21 limits) – £85,000.

 Two Registration Tests

-Note that the 12 month registration limit is a rolling limit.
-If you think there is a chance you may exceed it then don’t just wait for you accountant to tell you at the year end, actively check it.
-Otherwise you will get penalties for late registration.
+Note that the 12-month registration limit is a rolling limit.
+If you think there is a chance you may exceed it, then don’t just wait for your accountant to tell you at the year-end; actively check it.
+Otherwise, you will get penalties for late registration.
 You might also find it more difficult to charge VAT to your customer if you are late registering.
-Very often theatre companies in particular are created to put on particular shows and cease to exist after the run.
-If you try and charge them VAT well after the event you won’t get very far and will have to absorb the VAT cost yourself.
+Very often, theatre companies, in particular, are created to put on particular shows and cease to exist after the run.
+If you try and charge them VAT well after the event, you won’t get very far and will have to absorb the VAT cost yourself.

 Voluntary VAT Registration

 You can also voluntarily register for VAT.
 You might wish to do this if your client can recover all of the VAT you charge them, as this will allow you to recover any VAT you incur on your expenditure.
 Generally, commercial film production companies and larger theatre companies can recover VAT.
 The main exception will be charity run venues that are covered by the VAT cultural exemption.
 These cannot recover all of the VAT they are charged and would clearly prefer it if the actors they use don’t charge VAT.
 If you do wish to register voluntarily, remember you will only gain if you can charge the VAT on top of your fee.
 This means if you are covered by terms that are VAT inclusive, a voluntary VAT registration will cause you to lose out.

 If you are registered for VAT, you should inform those organisations that send you money under self-billing arrangements, such as BECs and the BBC.